 Ductal carcinoma in situ (DCIS) is the most common non-invasive carcinoma.
 The tumor cells originate from the duct of the terminal duct lobular unit and fill ducts of the breast.
 At this stage the tumor cells do not invade past the basement membrane of the ducts.
 If the tumor cells start to invade past the basement membrane the tumor becomes an invasive carcinoma.

 Cells in the centre of the ducts die by necrosis as they don’t receive enough nutrients and oxygen.
 This forms calcifications that are visible on mammography.
-A subtype of DCIS called the comedo type is characterised by severe atypia and extensive central necrosis and calcification.
+High grade DCIS is called the comedo type is characterised by severe atypia and extensive central necrosis and calcification.

 DCIS rarely causes a palpable mass and is often discovered during routine mammography.
 Treatment by surgery and irradiation is curative in almost 100% of cases.

 DCIS can also be present simultaneously as an invasive carcinoma, as seen in the invasive ductal carcinoma slide.

 Lobular carcinoma in situ (LCIS) originates from the lobules of the terminal duct lobular unit.
 Like for DCIS the tumor cells don’t invade past the basement membrane of the lobules; when they do the condition is called invasive lobular carcinoma.
 LCIS doesn’t produce calcifications or masses, so they’re often discovered incidentally.